dan-lee/react-minimal-starter-kit/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/dan-lee/react-minimal-starter-kit.svg)](https://greenkeeper.io/)

 I've seen a lot of bootstrap or minimal React setups for developers.
 But they all seem kinda bloated.
+Even `create-react-app` is bloated as soon as you eject.

 All I wanted is the minimal setup with:

 * React
 * Babel
 * webpack